 The goal of the Prekindergarten program is to provide a nurturing environment where children's natural curiosity and motivation to learn is used as a springboard to learn skills that are necessary for success in school.
-The children are engaged in best instructional early childhood practices as teacher guides them through a challenging and interactive curriculum.
+The children are engaged in best instructional early childhood practices as a teacher guides them through a challenging and interactive curriculum.
+Call (915) 877-7409.